 US Court Freezes $57M USDC Allegedly Linked to LIBRA Scandal

-- A U.S. Federal court froze approximately $57.65 million in USDC tied to two Solana wallets associated with the Libra memecoin on May 28, 2025.
+- A U.S. federal court froze approximately $57.65 million in USDC linked to two Solana wallets tied to the LIBRA memecoin on May 28, 2025.

-- The freeze followed a class-action lawsuit filed in March 2025 against Kelsier Ventures and its co-founders over alleged investor deception and siphoning of funds from the Libra token.
+- The freeze followed a class-action lawsuit filed in March 2025 against Kelsier Ventures and its co-founders, alleging misleading investors and siphoning over $100 million.

 One is the account creating the digital asset, which is presumed to be from the businessman Hayden Davis; the other was part of the profits after the collapse